90% of participants will know elements of care specific for four age groups: children, adolescents, adults and the elderly.

 In terms of social and emotional development, an infant 2 to 3 months of age will attempt to mimic facial expressions, begins to smile in response to people, and facial expressions become more numerous and complex.

-Warnings signs of a possible serious growth and development issue in this age group include, but are not limited to failure to respond to loud noises or to voice, inability hold onto and move an object, failure to follow a moving object with the eyes, and failing to smile at people.
+Warnings signs of a possible serious growth and development issue in this age group include but are not limited to failure to respond to loud noises or to voice, inability to hold onto and move an object, failure to follow a moving object with the eyes, and failing to smile at people.

 Children from the ages of 3 to 4 should have the movement and physical abilities to walk unassisted up a flight of stairs one step at a time, pedal a tricycle, throw a ball overhand, and turn a doorknob.

 The social and emotional development behaviors that are considered normal for this age group would include expressing a wide range of emotions, copying adult behavior, and describing what others are feeling.